 (gross profit ÷ sales revenue) x 100 = gross profit margin percentage.

 To calculate net profit, deduct from gross profit all other business operating expenses, such as interest and tax.

 Yes.
 Profit margin gives you valuable information about the financial health of your business.
 You can use profit margin to:

-- Assess your business' current performance - if your profit margins are stable, this could tell you that your business is running well.
-However, decreasing margins could indicate problems and flag up issues around pricing, sales, costs, etc. You may also use profit margins to benchmark your performance against other businesses in your sector or industry.
-See how to measure performance and set targets.
+If your profit margins are stable, your business is likely running well.
+However, decreasing margins could indicate problems and issues around pricing, sales, costs, etc. You may also use profit margins to benchmark your performance against other businesses in your sector or industry.

-- Increase efficiency - productivity can help improve or reduce profit margins.
+Productivity can help improve profit margins.
 Staff are a big expenditure for most businesses.
 Helping them become more effective means you'll get more output for your money.
 See how to improve productivity to increase profits.

-- Review your sales processes - if your margins are small, you may want to consider which customers are the most profitable to your business.
-This may help you effectively target those customers that are likely to buy more from you.
-See how to target your most profitable customers.
+If your margins are small, you may want to consider which customers are the most profitable to your business.
+This may help you effectively target the most profitable customers that are likely to buy more from you.
 You may also want to look at your product lines - for example, stop selling products that eat into your profit margin and concentrate more on your successful lines.

 Using some or all of these strategies could help to increase your profit margins.
-You should include these measures in your business plan.
-See how to prepare a business plan for growth.
+You should include these measures when preparing a business plan for growth.